daos-stack/daos/src/control/cmd/daos_server/README.md

 # DAOS Server

-The DAOS Server (control-plane) can be run either as a foreground process to issue hardware provisioning commands or as a background process (binary name followed by the "start" subcommand) when it will listen for instructions from the [management tool](/src/control/cmd/dmg/README.md) and manage bring-up of
+The DAOS Server (control plane) can be run either as a foreground process to issue hardware provisioning commands or as a background process (binary name followed by the "start" subcommand) when it will listen for instructions from the [management tool](/src/control/cmd/dmg/README.md) and manage bring-up of